Ageing related states of complex network formation in areca nuts

-We investigated the time-dependent density of states associated with the phenotypic expressions.
-The nuts have a high signal to noise ratio colour contrast to distinguish between the white and brown regions as shown in Figure \ref{figure:2}\textbf{a} and \ref{figure:2}\textbf{e}.
-We analysed the spatial frequency of these two regions of both age groups, initially, using 2D FFT analysis (see supplementary Figure 1) to investigate the complex network and filter out the high-frequency domains as shown in Figure \ref{figure:2}\textbf{b} and Figure \ref{figure:2}\textbf{f}.
+We performed smartphone based imaging to identify the states of complex network of ageing in areca nuts.
+The nuts have a high signal to noise ratio colour contrast to distinguish between the white and brown regions as shown in Figure \ref{figure:1}\textbf{a} and Figure \ref{figure:1}\textbf{b}.
+We have given unique identification symbol for each areca nuts to grasp the analysis in later sections.

+In Figure \ref{figure:2}\textbf{a} we show the original unripened nuts.
+We analysed the spatial frequency of two regions of both age groups, initially, using 2D FFT analysis (see supplementary Figure 1) to investigate the complex network and filter out the high-frequency domains as shown in Figure \ref{figure:2}\textbf{b}.
 We found strong ringing artefacts as shown in supplementary Figure 2.
 We could not effectively extract the network of brown and white regions due to these artefacts \cite{reeves2005fast}.
 We observed some fine features, which were later confirmed (from other correlative studies) to be responsible for the alkaloids.
 To identify the network, we detected the edges between the brown and white regions using the Canny edge detector (see Methods for the parameters).
-We distinguished two morphological regions for unripened and ripened nuts in Figure \ref{figure:2}\textbf{c} and Figure \ref{figure:2}\textbf{g}.
+We distinguished two morphological regions for unripened in Figure \ref{figure:2}\textbf{c}.
 The morphological network in Figure \ref{figure:2}\textbf{c} were obtained effectively due to the prominent colour based edge detection between white and brown regions.
-Although, visually these differences were prominent in some cases -- the algorithm could not detect several edges, letting a few networks fall into discontinuities.
+Although visually these differences were prominent in some cases, the algorithm could not detect several edges, letting a few networks fall into discontinuities.